codebydolapo/codebydolapo/README.md

 😄 Pronouns are: Mr

-⚡ Fun fact: I also have a degree in electrical engineering, and am an avid technical writer
+⚡ Fun fact: I also have a degree in electrical engineering, and am an avid reader and technical writer.

 <div id="header" align="center">
   <img src="https://media.giphy.com/media/M9gbBd9nbDrOTu1Mqx/giphy.gif" width="100"/>